NGC 7496: Characteristics

 Clumpy ultraviolet emission has been observed from the spiral arms of the galaxy.
-Massive stellar complexes are present in the north arm and regions with young stellar complexes are present in the end of both arms.
-The age of the stars in these complexes is estimated to be less than 200 million years.
-Photometry in various wavelengths indicates that there is very cold dust in the galaxy.
+Massive stellar complexes are present in the northern arm, and regions with young stellar complexes are found at the ends of both arms.
+The stars in these complexes are estimated to be less than 200 million years old.
+Photometry across various wavelengths indicates the presence of very cold dust in the galaxy.

 Nearby galaxies

 NGC 7496 is a member of the NGC 7582 galaxy group.
 Other members of the group include NGC 7552, NGC 7582, NGC 7590, and NGC 7599, which are also known as the Grus Quartet, NGC 7531, NGC 7632, and IC 5325.
 This group, along with the group centred around IC 1459 form the Grus cloud, a region of elevated galaxy density.
 The Grus cloud, along with the nearby Pavo-Indus cloud, lies between the Local Supercluster and Pavo–Indus Supercluster.